stephenchan255/blog-source/source/cpp/index.md

 ---

-Read progress: finish read 1.6, 1.7&Exercise skipped 2.9 Exercise skipped org next: ch 3 Generic Programming
+Read progress: finish read 1.6, 1.7&Exercise skipped 2.9 Exercise skipped org next: ch 3.2 Iterator

-# Head file (& Namespace) & Program text file
+# Header file (& Namespace) & Program text file
 ref: p11, p54 param default value, 57 inline func, 63 set up a header file

 **header file**: declaration of obj/func (can be mtp dec [p63]) + def of an inline func
 - included in each program text file that wish to use the func/obj
 - Set up a Header File [2.9]
 	- without `extern`, obj dec in header file interpreted as the def
-	- `const` obj no need `extern`: only visible inside the file it defined [why?]
+	- `const` obj no need `extern`: only visible inside the file it defined
 	- header file: standard vs user-provided (`.h` suffix & `" "` | `< >`)
 **program text file** definition of a func (can only be one def [p63])
 - func def need to accsss obj/func in other files? --- include header files